lee-treehouse/-Tobor-/src/__TESTS__/TestFiles/Scenarios/README.md

 provides the instructions from 'instructions_example3.txt' with the command and its' arguments in lowercase.
 This can be used to test the config options `CAPITALISE_COMMANDS_AND_ARGS` and `EXIT_ON_COMMAND_PARSER_ERROR`

-- `instructions_example3_lowercase.txt`
+- `instructions_example1_missing_arguments.txt`

-provides the instructions from 'instructions_example3.txt' with the command and its' arguments in lowercase.
-This can be used to test the config options and `EXIT_ON_COMMAND_PARSER_ERROR`
+provides the instructions from 'instructions_example3.txt' with the place command's arguments removed.
+This can be used to test the config option `EXIT_ON_COMMAND_PARSER_ERROR`

 ### Example 1